aliozyuksel/ELE489-HW1/README.md

 ## Data

-There are 13 features and 3 labels in the data
+- There are 13 features and 3 labels in the data.
+- 178 sample presents.
 ## How to run

 - To run this project, put wine.data, analysis.ipynb and knn.py in the same folder.